 Bike Rack Basics

-In our 7 Best Affordable Bike Racks that Actually Work post, we did our best to prioritize cost alongside of functionality.
-After doing our research, we’ve hopefully taken the work out of your bike rack search by researching other “best bike rack” lists.
-We then combed through bike rack user reviews and most importantly, we actually tested many different bike racks over the years.
+In this post, we do our best to prioritize cost alongside of functionality.
+After doing our research, we’ve taken the work out of your bike rack search by researching other “best bike rack” lists, reading reviews and pulling in some of our own personal favorite racks based on years of use.
+In short, we actually tested many different bike racks over the years.
 We’ve also selected SUV bike racks, trunk bike racks and hitch bike racks.
-And for old-school bike transporters, we’ve included a roof bike rack option.
-If you’re looking for a truck bed bike rack, check out the venerable Yakima Gatekeeper Truck Bike Tailgate Cover.
+If you own a truck, you might want to consider using a truck bed bike rack, like the venerable Yakima Gatekeeper Truck Bike Tailgate Cover.
+If you’re still focused on purchasing a bike rack, read more about our favorite bike rack options below.

 Cheap Bike Racks We Recommend

 While you can easily drop $400-$500 for a bike rack, our favorite bike racks are actually some of the lower cost options.
-Thankfully, these work well with both our road bikes and mountain bikes.
+Thankfully, these bicycle transporters work well with both our road bikes and mountain bikes.
 Recently, we’ve tested some of these racks as we transported road and mountain bicycles from one side of the US to the other–and all over the Northeast.
-We were even rear-ended by another car that mangled all four of our bikes, destroyed the back panel of our vehicle, but couldn’t inflict any damage to our top choice on this bike rack list.
+We were even rear-ended by another car that mangled all four of our bikes, destroyed the back panel of our vehicle, but couldn’t inflict any damage to our top choice on this bike rack list, the Allen Sports Hitch-Mounted bike rack.
 Also, regardless of whether you purchase a roof-, trunk- or hitch-mounted rack, make sure your rack fits your specific vehicle.
 In the case of a hitch-mounted bike rack, you will need to check to see if you have a 1.25″ or 2″ receiver on your hitch.
 If you haven’t installed your hitch yet, go with the 2″ receiver.
+And if you live in an area where the roads are salted, don’t forget to cover your hitch with an inexpensive trailer hitch cover like this one from Amazon.

-You won’t find this on the top of anyone’s top 10 list, but the Allen Sports bike rack is by far our favorite inexpensive bike rack.
-Go with the 5 bike option if you’ll be transporting 3 or more bikes–if only to have some more room.
+You won’t find this on the top of anyone’s top 10 list, but the Allen Sports bike rack is by far our favorite bike rack.
+Go with the Allen Sports 5 bike option if you’ll be transporting 3 or more bikes–if only to have some more room.
+If you’re willing to spend a few more dollars, Amazon sells the 5 bike option with a built in lock to ensure thieves can’t remove your bike rack from the hitch.
 The rack clamps rotate and flex to accommodate bicycle frames of almost any size and shape.
 This is definitely the best feature of this bike rack; especially since other racks will rarely accommodate larger frames or will require special adapters that are not included with the rack.
 We’ve typically used the 5-bike rack for 4 adult bikes on the outside and 1 small child-sized bicycle secured using the straps closest to your vehicle.
 This rack will hold your bikes securely without wheels, handlebars or frames jostling from side to side.
 Overall, this bike rack is a bargain and in many respects outperforms most of the costlier alternatives.
-And, if you need to secure the rack to your vehicle, consider purchasing a hitch lock.
-We’ve used one for several years—just make sure you don’t ever lose the key!

 The Allen Sports Trunk-Mounted bike rack is a good option if you don’t have a hitch.
 If at all possible, just spend the money to purchase a hitch so you don’t have to mess around with the hassle of trunk mounted racks.
 You can find some solid trailer hitches for your vehicle online or call your local U-Haul store and make an appointment to have one installed.

-I’ve owned the Yakima Ridgeback for several years and used it on cross-country trips.
+You can find the Yakima Ridgeback for almost $300 at Amazon.
+I’ve owned one of these bike racks for several years and used it on cross-country trips.
 I would not recommend it for mountain bikes since the straps and clamps are not large enough to accommodate larger or unusual frame sizes.
 When this was one of our primary bike racks, I was impressed with the locking mechanism that secured the rack to the hitch and also found the rack’s ability to fold impressive.
 While it may not be the bike rack to beat all bike racks it is well-design albeit a bit heavy.
+REI typically has a sizeable inventory of Yakima products and sells the Yakima Ridgeback for a reasonable price.

-Another rack I used for some time.
-This is really a “high-utility” option based on its durability and size.
-It’s also an Amazon Editor’s pick and has made its way onto most “top” bike rack lists.
+The Saris Bones can be purchased at REI.
+This is another rack I used for some time.
+The Saris Bones is really a “high-utility” option based on its durability and size.
+It’s also an Amazon Editor’s pick and can be purchased at Amazon in six different colors for under $160.
+It’s main strength is its lightweight design, which makes it easy to store and transport.
+The Saris Bones, not surprisingly, has made its way onto most “top” bike rack lists and is a solid contender for bike transport if you’re not driving really long distances.

 According to the manufacturer: